root-signals/scorable-mcp/README.md

 **Bundled MCP client is for reference only**

-This repo includes a `root_mcp_server.client.RootSignalsMCPClient` for reference with no support guarantees, unlike the server.
+This repo includes a `scorable_mcp.client.ScorableMCPClient` for reference with no support guarantees, unlike the server.
 We recommend your own or any of the official [MCP clients](https://modelcontextprotocol.io/clients) for production use.